sor16/bdrc/README.md

 ## References

 Hrafnkelsson, B., Sigurdarson, H., and Gardarsson, S. M. (2020).
-Generalization of the power-law rating curve using hydrodynamic theory and Bayesian hierarchical modeling. arXiv preprint 2010.04769.
+*Generalization of the power-law rating curve using hydrodynamic theory and Bayesian hierarchical modeling*. arXiv preprint 2010.04769.